Ologies Series: Interactive Fantasy Encyclopedias

 Talks have been ongoing about the film rights for several of the books for years; however, there is nothing currently in development.
 Universal Studios acquired the rights to Dragonology in 2008, Century Fox talked about making an animated film based on Alienology in 2012, and most recently, Paramount announced a plan to make a franchise centred on all the books with seven interconnecting films in 2018.

 Is there a difference between the UK and US editions?
+What about the anniversary editions?

 US editions are published by Candlewick and UK editions are published by Templar.
 Editions are almost identical, except for some minor spelling changes.
+The 20th anniversary editions appear to have the same content as well, apart from a small “20th anniversary” logo on the front cover.

 The Books